The American Academy of Orthopaedic Surgeons (AAOS) describes itself as “the world’s largest medical association of musculoskeletal specialists”.

 As of 2015 AAOS has a membership of approximately 39,000 orthopaedic surgeons.
 With such a large membership, this academy serves patients of all ages, abilities and capabilities.

-Recommended PRO tools
+Recommended PRO Measures

 The AAOS has been involved in the development of a large number of outcome reporting tools.
 These instruments help monitor patient outcomes following surgical interventions or help quantify the effectiveness of specific treatments.